 Ok everybody out there, what type of mop do you use?
 I am looking for some advice on a good one.
 I have been using the Libman mop where you pull this handle down and it's supposed to wring the water out for you, but it doesn't do a very good job, so I wring it out myself.
 What is a good mop to buy?

-I use the new Shark 'steam' mop on tile & laminate flooring.
-It's great, works like a charm...no heavy buckets, no chemical& no spills.
-Also, don't have to go over the floor to get rid of suds or streaks.
+I use the new Shark 'steam' mop on tile and laminate flooring.
+It's great, works like a charm.
+No heavy buckets, no chemicals and no spills.
+Also, I don't have to go over the floor to get rid of suds or streaks.

 Since it steams the floors, they're practically sanitized.
 I was able to buy it at Big Lots for $55.

 I like the idea of the pvc pipe mop.
 I've had the Libmans nitty grtty dirt mop, a Mr clean wring-handle mop, some kind of white and blue old fashioned mop and a Sams club utility broom/brush.
 For cleaning power the broom/brush wins, since you can really scrub.
 However, like the rest of the mops, the handle bent, which means I have to replace it.
 I seem to have the wrong idea about mopping.
 If the floor doesn't get clean enough right away, I mop harder.
 Wood breaks, metal bends, and hilarity ensues.
 I'll try PVC next, and the towel.